Ship mortgages and other liens over vesselsTypes of ship mortgage

 What other maritime liens over vessels are recognised in your jurisdiction?
 Do these claims give rise to a right to arrest a vessel?
 In what circumstances may associated ships be arrested?

-- claims in respect of loss of life or personal injury occurring in the operation of the vessel;
+- claims in respect of loss of life or personal injury occurring, whether on land or on water in direct connection with the operation of the ship;

 What maritime liens rank higher than a mortgage lien?